1. What are the volunteer requirements if I choose this tuition option? And how are hours documented?

 The Archdiocese of Washington Child Protection Policy requires volunteers to set up an account at virtus.org, complete a volunteer application, be fingerprinted, and attend a training session.
 Please ask in the main office for the application packet.
 For your convenience, we have a step by step guide posted on our website HERE.

-SCRIP (now called RaiseRight) is a program in which gift cards are purchased for face value and the school receives a percentage of the gift card amount.
+RaiseRight (formerly called SCRIP) is a program in which gift cards are purchased for face value and the school receives a percentage of the gift card amount.
 This school fundraiser offers you a convenient way to acquire gift cards for everyday purchases as well as for gift giving.
 Our focus this year will be on electronic gift cards.
+Each family is required to raise $50 in rebates for the school.
 More information can be found at this link.

 4. What school day events should parents plan to attend?

 The school calendar can be found HERE.
 The first Friday of each month, families are invited to attend Mass at 8:30 AM.
 There are field trips and volunteer opportunities during the school day, but these do not require a parent’s attendance.
 Most other school functions are in the evening or do not require a parent to attend.
 The school sends out a weekly newsletter that has upcoming events so be sure to read that email on a regular basis.

 5. What is the HSA and when are meetings?